Bridging Prediction and Intervention Problems in Social Systems: Model Design

 \subsubsection{Ecosystem of Problem Formulation}

-Problem formulation for prediction systems is inherently challenging.
-Effective formulations account for goals, context, decision-structure of prediction-informed processes, and human dynamics of deployment settings.

 In data-rich settings, it can be tempting to instead take a ‘data-driven’ \textit{opportunistic} approach: exploring opportunities to innovate by training candidate predictive risk models on available outcomes in the data, and proceeding further if a model achieves a high enough accuracy.
 Such an approach, however, is liable to produce algorithms that are ill-suited for the contexts in which they will be used \citep{coston2023validity}.
 Problem formulation should begin before looking at any data, involving key stakeholders in a conversation about the goals, success criteria, and potential risks of an algorithm in the proposed context \citep{kawakami2024situate}.
+Efforts to improve the model design and development process would benefit from an understanding of how data science teams currently navigate the model development process \citep{passi2019problem, passi2018trust,guerdan2025bricolage, kross2021orienting}.

 The act of formalizing a problem and building a predictive model is in itself a policy intervention \citep{abebe2020roles}.
-Formalizing a problem can enforce clarity around goals, but introducing a quantitative frame for prediction can distort multiple goals by elevating and operationalizing some but not others \citep{green2021algorithmic,johnson2022bureaucratic,liu2023reimagining}.
+Formalizing a problem can enforce clarity around goals, but introducing a quantitative frame for prediction can distort multiple goals by elevating and operationalizing some but not others \citep{green2021algorithmic,johnson2022bureaucratic,liu2023reimagining,elzayn2024}.

-Efforts to improve the model design and development process would benefit from an understanding of how data science teams currently navigate the model development process.
-How do data scientists reason about model validity, and which tools, workflows, or resources might best scaffold their processes going forward?
-Are there any bottlenecks (e.g., training, tools, operational constraints) which limit model development teams’ ability to develop carefully designed systems?
-While prior studies offer an entry point into these and related questions \citep{passi2019problem, passi2018trust,guerdan2025bricolage, kross2021orienting}, more research is needed.

-\paragraph{Broader community context} Beyond bridging technical perspectives on problem formulation, it's crucial to recognize inherent asymmetric power dynamics when developing infrastructure for algorithm-informed decisions affecting people \citep{krafft2021action,alkhatib2019street}.
-On the other hand, when it comes to sharing data, data privacy and surveillance concerns are crucial. \citet{aisp} develop a ``Toolkit for Centering Racial Equity Throughout Data Integration", emphasizing careful consideration of the risks of data integration (disclosure risk, surveillance/sanction risk) against the benefits.
-This makes it all the more important to evaluate the impacts of ADS interventions on potential benefits.
-It is crucial to center affected community perspectives.
-We discuss this and other elements of more holistic design and evaluation of ADS in \Cref{path:holisticdeployment}.